Path-Check/bbs-jxt-sdk.js/README.md

 };
 ```

-Add keys to the Resolver Cache and call the signAndPack to create the URI for the QR Code:
+Call the signAndPack function to create the URI for the QR Code:

 ```js
 const {signAndPack, unpackAndVerify} = require('@pathcheck/bbs-jxt.sdk');